 A no-contest provision is a provision that terminates a beneficiary's interest in a trust if the beneficiary contests the trust or the trustee's actions.
 A no-contest provision – also called an in terrorem clause or forfeiture provision – can serve as a deterrent to litigation.

 A no-contest provision changes the economic calculus.
-In the absence of a no-contest provision, a beneficiary’s downside cost of contesting a trust may be limited to the beneficiary’s own legal fees.
-In some US jurisdictions, that cost may be nearly nil, because some attorneys are willing to pursue trust contests on a contingency fee basis, collecting a fee only if the attorney succeeds in obtaining some financial benefit for the beneficiary.
-With a no-contest provision, the beneficiary’s economic analysis changes.
-The beneficiary’s downside cost is the loss of his, her or its interest in the trust.
+This may be especially true in the US, where, in the absence of a no-contest provision, a beneficiary's downside cost of contesting a trust may be limited to the beneficiary's own legal fees.
+In some US jurisdictions, that cost may be nearly nil, because some attorneys are willing to pursue trust contests on a contingency fee basis and financing for trust litigation is becoming more available, collecting a fee only if the attorney succeeds in obtaining some financial benefit for the beneficiary.
+With a no-contest provision, the beneficiary's economic analysis changes.
+The beneficiary's downside cost is the loss of his, her or its interest in the trust.
 Thus, a rational beneficiary must have a higher degree of confidence in his, her or its claim.
-Of course, not all beneficiaries are rational, and a beneficiary who unsuccessfully challenges a trust that contains a no-contest provision and consequently loses his or her interest in the trust may turn on his or her advisers.13
+Of course, not all beneficiaries are rational, and a beneficiary who unsuccessfully challenges a trust that contains a no-contest provision and consequently loses his or her interest in the trust may turn on his or her advisers.32

 Leading US jurisdictions

 Within the US, the leading trust jurisdictions enforce a no-contest provision.
-Delaware, New Hampshire and South Dakota enforce no-contest provisions.
-Delaware and New Hampshire enforce a no-contest provision, even if the beneficiary acts in good faith or with probable cause in contesting the trust.
-In contrast, South Dakota will not enforce a no-contest provision against a beneficiary who acts in good faith or with probable cause in contesting the trust.
-In addition to its statutory enforcement of no-contest provisions, New Hampshire expressly authorises a trustee to suspend distributions to a beneficiary who may have violated a no-contest provision.
+Delaware, New Hampshire and South Dakota statutorily enforce no-contest provisions.37 Delaware and New Hampshire enforce a no-contest provision, even if the beneficiary acts in good faith or with probable cause in contesting the trust.
+Although a no-contest provision, which applies even if a beneficiary acts in good faith or with probable cause, is a strong deterrent against litigation, it may not be optimal trust design because it can severely restrict an effective check on the trust officials' conduct.
+In contrast to Delaware and New Hampshire, South Dakota will not enforce a no-contest provision against a beneficiary who acts in good faith or with probable cause in contesting the trust.
+In addition to its statutory enforcement of no-contest provisions, New Hampshire expressly authorises a trustee to suspend distributions to a beneficiary who may have violated a no-contest provision.38

 Other US jurisdictions

-New York enforces no-contest provisions, even if the beneficiary acts in good faith or with probable cause in contesting the trust.
-California enforces no-contest provisions, unless the beneficiary acts in good faith or with probable cause in contesting the trust.
-California courts, however, seem reticent to enforce no-contest provisions.
-Notably, Florida does not enforce no-contest provisions.
-Florida views a no-contest provision as contrary to public policy, because it limits a beneficiary’s right to challenge a trustee’s actions.
+California enforces no-contest provisions, unless the beneficiary acts in good faith or with probable cause in contesting the trust.39 California courts, however, seem reticent to enforce no-contest provisions.
+New York enforces no-contest provisions, although the enforceability is based on common law and not statute.40 In New York, the courts disfavour no-contest provision and thus narrowly construe them,41 and a no-contest provision likely is unenforceable to the extent that the beneficiary acts with probable cause in contesting the trust.42 Notably, Florida does not enforce no-contest provisions.43 Florida views a no-contest provision as contrary to public policy, because it limits a beneficiary's right to challenge a trustee's actions.
 Florida has codified its prohibition against the enforcement of no-contest provisions.

-The leading US trust jurisdictions expressly recognise nonjudicial dispute resolution provisions in trust deeds.
-New Hampshire recognises nonjudicial dispute resolution procedures.
-The procedures must be reasonable, and they may govern any matter except the determination of a trust’s validity or the determination of a trust’s material purposes.
-Delaware and South Dakota also recognise nonjudicial dispute resolution procedures.
+The leading US trust jurisdictions expressly recognise non-judicial dispute resolution provisions in trust deeds.
+In New Hampshire, non-judicial dispute resolution procedures are enforceable if the procedures are reasonable.44 Those procedures may govern any matter except the determination of a trust's validity or the determination of a trust's material purposes.45 Delaware and South Dakota also recognise non-judicial dispute resolution procedures.46

-Other US jurisdictions generally do not expressly recognise nonjudicial dispute resolution provisions in trust deeds.
-For example, California, Florida, New York and Wyoming do not expressly recognise nonjudicial dispute resolution provisions.
+Other US jurisdictions generally do not expressly recognise non-judicial dispute resolution provisions in trust deeds.
+For example, California, New York and Wyoming do not statutorily recognise non-judicial dispute resolution provisions.
+In contrast, Arizona and Florida do.47

 iv Lifetime approval of trusts